Frequently Asked Questions

 The UN Commission on Life-Saving Commodities for Women and Children aims to increase access to life-saving medicines and health supplies to save and improve the lives of millions of women and children worldwide.

-What will be the end product of the Commission?
+What is the end product of the Commission?

-The Commission will produce a set of concrete recommendations for improving the accessibility of affordable, effective commodities for women’s and children’s health, with a focus on the needs of countries where the most women, newborns, and children under five die from preventable causes.
+The Commission produced in September 2012 a set of concrete recommendations for improving the accessibility of affordable, effective commodities for women's and children's health, with a focus on the needs of countries where the most women, newborns, and children under five die from preventable causes.
 By advocating for these recommendations at the highest levels, the Commission will build consensus around priority actions to save and improve the lives of women and children worldwide.

-What is the timeframe of the Commission’s work?
+What is the follow up to the Commission's recommendations?

 What is the connection between the Commission and Every Woman Every Child?